 CODE OF CONDUCT

-All students associated with ________________ Public Schools and participating in extracurricular or school sponsored activities (including all NSAA activities) are required to avoid conduct that is detrimental to the integrity of and public confidence in the school.
+All students associated with ________________ Public Schools and participating in extracurricular or school sponsored activities (including all NSAA activities) are required to avoid conduct that is detrimental to the integrity of, and public confidence in, the school.
 Rules promoting lawful, ethical, and responsible conduct serve the interests of all people associated with the school.
 Illegal and irresponsible conduct puts people at risk, tarnishes the reputation of the offender and everyone else associated with the school, and undermines the public support and respect of the school district.

 Standard of Conduct.
 Participation in school-sponsored or extracurricular activities is a privilege and not a right.
 Participants must follow board policy, this code, and all the training rules and rules of conduct of the coaches and/or activity sponsors.
 Students participating in school-sponsored or extracurricular activities are held to a high standard.
 Students are expected to conduct themselves in a way that is lawful, responsible, promotes the values upon which the school is based, and that brings credit to themselves and the school.
 Students who fail to live up to the required standard of conduct are guilty of detrimental conduct and subject to discipline under all school policies, the general student code of conduct, and these Activity Participation Rules.